USCbiostats/barry/README.md

 ## Efficient memory usage

 One of the key features of `barry` is that it will handle memory efficiently.
-In the case of pooled-data models, the statistical models modules avoid double support when possible by keeping track of what datasets (networks, for instance) share the same support.
+In the case of pooled-data models, the module for statistical models avoids double-counting support when possible by keeping track of what datasets (networks, for instance) share the same.

 <div align="center">
 <img src="design/ergm-computing.svg">